NNRTIs

 NRTIs target reverse transcription in the CD4 Cell in the HIV life cycle

 The first two steps of the life cycle focus on HIV getting into a human CD4 cell, or T cell, which is its target cell.
 Once inside, it needs to disassemble itself and begin the replication process.
 Normally in our cells, our body converts the information in our DNA to RNA (also called transcription) and then RNA to proteins.
 DNA and RNA are both forms of genetic material.
-The HIV virus is able to go backwards through this process to become DNA through a process called reverse transcription.
+The HIV virus is able to go backward through this process to become DNA through a process called reverse transcription.2

 How do NNRTIs work?